-The bill removes the statute of limitations on bringing a civil claim based on sexual misconduct , according to a press release from House Democrats.
+The statute of limitations on bringing a civil claim based on sexual misconduct is removed by the bill, according to a press release from House Democrats.
 The bill defines sexual misconduct to include all current sexual offenses against children, and “criminal behavior of a sexual nature” which includes requests for sexual favors “accompanied” by threats, violence or coercion.

 Further, the bill allows claims from circumstances related to sexual misconduct to be brought against a person or entity that isn’t the perpetrator of the sexual misconduct, according to the release.